olcf/SC19_HandsOn_with_Summit/challenges/Access_Summit_and_Clone_Repo/README.md

-# Obtaining Access to Summit
+# Obtaining Access to Summit and Clone Repository

-Please follow the instructions below to obtain access to OLCF's Summit Supercomputer.
+Please follow the instructions below to obtain access to OLCF's Summit Supercomputer and grab a copy of the code we'll be using.

 ## Step 1: Get an RSA token